Alvor1991/PP4-Physio/TESTING.md

 ### [Chrome DevTools](https://developer.chrome.com/docs/devtools/)

-Chrome DevTools was used throughout the development process to test, explore, and modify HTML elements and CSS styles used in the project.
+Chrome DevTools was used throughout the development process to test, explore, and modify HTML elements and CSS styles.

 ### Responsiveness